Cottage School Scholarship Fund

 Regina is a graduate of Newcomb College, Tulane University and Loyola University School of Law, New Orleans.

-Wendy Scott is a Senior Manager at Monitor Institute by Deloitte.
+Wendy is a Senior Manager with a social impact strategy consulting firm.
 She works with nonprofits, foundations, and education-based organizations in the areas of strategic planning, operating model development, and organizational sustainability.
-Wendy cares deeply about the social, economic, and academic advancement of communities of color, and has a special interest in work that improves outcomes for underserved children and families.
+Wendy cares deeply about the social, economic, and academic advancement of communities of color, and has a special interest in work that improves outcomes for under served children and families.

 Wendy received an MBA from Howard University and a BA from the University of Pennsylvania.
 Additionally, she is an alumna of The Broad Residency in Urban Education, an executive development program of The Broad Foundation and Yale School of Management.
 Wendy serves on Trinity Washington University’s Board of Trustees and DC Prep's Advisory Board.